KittyGiraudel/site/_posts/2013-04-04-css-grid-layout.md

 Done. **10 lines.
 No float.
 No inline-block.
 No height.
 No width.
 No margin.** And if you want to make everything nice on small devices, it will take no more than a couple of more lines (8 in this example).

-_Note: I won't explain the syntax in this article.
+_Note: I won’t explain the syntax in this article.
 If you want to understand how works the Grid Layout, please have a look at [CSS-Tricks' Almanac entry](https://css-tricks.com/almanac/properties/g/grid/)._

 ## What about Flexbox?

 > Are Flexbox and Grid both solutions to the same problem or do they both have their own use case? &mdash; [@Lezz](https://twitter.com/Lezz/status/319376112679522304)

 This question comes from Twitter.
-However I've been questioning myself regarding this while making the entry for CSS-Tricks.
-Let's have a look at both specifications:
+However I’ve been questioning myself regarding this while making the entry for CSS-Tricks.
+Let’s have a look at both specifications:

 > The **Flexbox specification** describes a CSS box model optimized for user interface design.
 In the flex layout model, the children of a flex container can be laid out in any direction, and can “flex” their sizes, either growing to fill unused space or shrinking to avoid overflowing the parent.
 Both horizontal and vertical alignment of the children can be easily manipulated.
 Nesting of these boxes (horizontal inside vertical, or vertical inside horizontal) can be used to build layouts in two dimensions.